 GOAL OS-2 Preserve viable agricultural activities and lands.
-(Goal OS2)

 - Policy OS-2.1 Offsets for Loss of Agricultural Land.
-Require that all new developments that convert agricultural land to urban uses provide for preservation of the same amount of agricultural land in perpetuity. (new) - Policy OS-2.2 Agricultural Buffers.
-Require that developers of all new developments adjoining agricultural land provide a 200-foot buffer to ensure that agricultural practices will not be adversely affected, and that developers also pay a fee adequate to allow the City to maintain this buffer land. (new)

-- Policy OS-2.3 San Benito County Future Development Areas.
-Encourage the County of San Benito to focus future development in the areas identified for development in this City of Hollister General Plan, so as to help protect agricultural lands and preserve open space areas in the other portions of the Hollister Planning Area.
-(Part of Policy OS2.2) - Policy OS-2.4 Coordinate with San Benito County to Preserve Important Farmlands.
-Coordinate with the County of San Benito in efforts to maintain prime farmlands, unique farmlands, and farmlands of statewide significance in active agricultural use and in all efforts to maintain the continued economic viability of agriculture in the Hollister Planning Area.
-(Part of Policy OS2.2)
+Require that all new developments that convert agricultural land to urban uses provide for preservation of the same amount of agricultural land in perpetuity. - Policy OS-2.2 Agricultural Buffers.
+Require that developers of all new developments adjoining agricultural land provide a 200-foot buffer to ensure that agricultural practices will not be adversely affected, and that developers also pay a fee adequate to allow the City to maintain this buffer land. - Policy OS-2.3 San Benito County Future Development Areas.
+Encourage the County of San Benito to focus future development in the areas identified for development in this City of Hollister General Plan, so as to help protect agricultural lands and preserve open space areas in the other portions of the Hollister Planning Area. - Policy OS-2.4 Coordinate with San Benito County to Preserve Important Farmlands.
+Coordinate with the County of San Benito in efforts to maintain prime farmlands, unique farmlands, and farmlands of statewide significance in active agricultural use and in all efforts to maintain the continued economic viability of agriculture in the Hollister Planning Area. - Policy OS-2.5 Residential Development Near Agricultural Areas.

-Policy OS-2.5

-Residential Development Near Agricultural Areas.
 Require developers to inform potential buyers of homes near agricultural areas of the possible hazards associated with the application of pesticides/herbicides and nuisances from other cultivation practices.
 In those cases where the County of San Benito's Right-to-Farm Ordinance applies to the City review of projects, homeowners shall also be informed of this ordinance by developers.
-(Policy OS2.4)

-- Action OS-2.1 Offsets for Agricultural Land Conversion.
-Require the creation and adoption of an agricultural preservation program to address the conversion of land classified as Prime Farmland, Unique Farmland, or Farmland of Statewide Importance in the City Limits and Sphere of Influence to nonagricultural uses. (new) - Action OS-2.2 Agricultural Buffer Ordinance.
-Adopt a zoning program that requires developers of new projects adjoining agricultural land to provide, fund, and maintain a 200-foot buffer to ensure that agricultural practices will not be adversely affected. (new)
+Offsets for Agricultural Land Conversion.
+Require the creation and adoption of an agricultural preservation program to address the conversion of land classified as Prime Farmland, Unique Farmland, or Farmland of Statewide Importance in the City Limits and Sphere of Influence to nonagricultural uses.

+Agricultural Buffer Ordinance.
+Adopt a zoning program that requires developers of new projects adjoining agricultural land to provide, fund, and maintain a 200-foot buffer to ensure that agricultural practices will not be adversely affected.